 Other Hanging Options

 In our effort to encourage and display professional standards, artwork submitted for exhibitions must be framed and/or ready to hang with a wire, cleat or D rings when it arrives for installation, otherwise it will not be hung.
 Sawtooth hangers on wall pieces are not allowed.
-Note any special hanging requirements for the show venue.
+Note any special hanging requirements or limitations for the show venue.